Do You Need a Land Survey (And How Much Does It Cost)?

 It might be a good idea if you’re buying a home

-If you’re gearing up to buy a house, you may need a land survey before you can close on the deal.
+If you’re gearing up to buy a house, you may also have to get a land survey.
 Also called a property or location survey, land surveys are professional drawings that outline the exact boundaries of a property, as well as the dimensions and location of any home, structures, easements, or additions located on the premises.
 They may also include any fence locations, elevation or topographic details, and rights of way.

 Is a Land Survey Required?